Easy Pb2 Cookies

 I didn’t test these without eggs as a vegan version and I’m not sure they would come out and definitely not with the same consistency.
 However, you could try using a flax egg.

-To store these powdered peanut butter cookies, let them cool completely, and store in a tight ziplock bag or tupperware container on the counter for up to 3-4 days.
+To store, let cookies cool completely, and store in a tight ziplock bag or tupperware container on the counter for up to 3-4 days.

 Try These Other Healthy Snacks